 Earlier, he spent more than three decades working for the Flagstaff Police Department – beginning his career in 1966 as a patrolman and retiring as chief of police in 1999.
 He has been an active member of the Flagstaff community and has served on multiple boards and committees, including: Flagstaff Big Brothers; Flagstaff Route 66 Rotary Club; Northern Arizona Fallen Officers Memorial Committee; Flagstaff Leadership; and Citizens Against Substance Abuse.
 He has received numerous awards and commendations for his work and community service, including the Officer of the Year award from the Flagstaff Police Department, Outstanding Service Award from Big Brothers Flagstaff, and the Paul Harris Foundation Award from Rotary International.
 Mr. Madden received his Master of Science degree in criminal justice and his Bachelor of Science degree from Northern Arizona University.
 He is also a graduate of the Northwestern Traffic Institute in Evanston, Ill., and the FBI National Academy in Quantico, Va.
 Contact Me.

-James R. Ammons, Member - Yuma
+James R. Ammons, Vice Chair - Yuma

 James R Ammons of Yuma was confirmed as a member of the Arizona Game and Fish Commission on January 20, 2014, following his appointment for a five-year term by Governor Jan Brewer.
 A third-generation Yuma native, Mr. Ammons and his family have long enjoyed hunting and spending time in the great outdoors.
 He has extensive experience in both business and wildlife issues.